conversion pixel

 • Our BSN Program prepares you for the highest level of RN licensure in less than 3 years via a flexible hybrid program that combines online instruction with on-field supervised practice.

-• And, if you have postponed earning your Bachelor’s, if you enroll in the RN-to-BSN path, you can earn your BSN within 12 months of 100% online education.
+• And if you have postponed earning your Bachelor’s, you can complete the RN-to-BSN path in 12 months with 100% online education.

 Browse our educational programs and start your nursing career today!